 Subsystem Telematics Applications for passenger services

-According to Annex II to Directive 2008/57/EC, the subsystems are broken down into structural and operational areas.
+According to Annex II to Directive (EU) 2016/797, the subsystems are broken down into structural and operational areas.
 The conformity assessment is obligatory for TSIs in the structural area.
 The subsystem Telematics Applications for passenger services belongs to the functional area and this TSI does not determine any modules for conformity assessment.

 IMPLEMENTATION